Need answers? We've answered some common questions people have when booking and travelling with us.

 Cabins on board all ships, with the exception of the MS Charles Dickens, MS William Shakespeare, MS Douro Elegance and MS Douro Splendour are equipped with a mini-bar.
 Whilst fridges are not always available in the cabins, the crew will be happy to supply ice on request.

 We want to ensure you make the correct choice before you book your holiday with us.
-If you have any concerns regarding the suitability of the holiday due to reduced mobility we would encourage you to 01 905 6300 to discuss these concerns; our office is open Monday to Friday 09:00 to 5:00pm.or call us on
+If you have any concerns regarding the suitability of the holiday due to reduced mobility we would encourage you toor call us on to discuss these concerns; our office is open Monday to Friday 09:00 to 5:00pm.

 Due to the popularity of river cruising at some mooring places, or where our ship is moored alongside another vessel, access to the ship may be via the sun deck and require the navigation of steps so passengers must be able to walk on and off the ship themselves, without the use of crutches or other aids, as gangplanks can be positioned at a steep angle.